darkoverlordofdata/CoreGTK-Demo/notes.md

 * menu NSMacintoshInterfaceStyle sits on top of top bar when the app has the focus , the theme still doesn't match.

+## what if?
+Given:

+the gtk theme holds a proxy gtk_window, with all control types instantiated.
+Then when it get's a request to draw an nsobject, it gets the theme info from the corresponding control on the proxy and uses that to draw.

+Then this internal proxy object could be further used to: create a GtkAppIcon create a GtkMenu then we can disable the NSAppIcon and don't display an NSMenu

+the menu will either display in the app client window or publish to the global menu interface, like any Gtk application.

 ```c
 GtkWidget *box;